dB-Ryzen/mAYHEM/Updating-Firmware.md

 You will need two files: hackrf_one_usb_ram.dfu, which is the stock HackRF firmware, which provides a means to program the SPI flash.
 The SPI flash will be programmed with the second file, called portapack-h1-firmware.bin.

-To install the firmware into the HackRF's SPI flash, hold down the HackRF's DFU button and plug the HackRF into a USB port on your computer.
+To install the firmware into the HackRF's SPI flash, hold down the HackRF's DFU button (the button closest to the antenna jack) and plug the HackRF into a USB port on your computer.
 After the HackRF is plugged in, you may release the DFU button.

 Use the DFU utility to download the hackrf_one_usb_ram.dfu image file into the HackRF: